The center of gravity in the Denver MBA is a set of four core business challenges.

 To stand out in this field you need to understand the complete project life cycle.
 Prepare to be noticed as a leader with a focus on real estate, property development or integrated project delivery.

 This concentration focuses on how organizations can move beyond “check the box” sustainability to real impact and measurable value.
 How can we integrate sustainable approaches into operations, create reporting structures for good data and accountability, and create a culture around steady sustainability improvement?

 Graduate Certificate in Global Business & Corporate Social Responsibility

 As a joint offering between the Daniels College of Business and the Josef Korbel School of International Studies, the graduate certificate in Global Business and Corporate Social Responsibility at the University of Denver focuses specifically on the challenges and opportunities businesses confront in a globalized and developing world.
 Students must complete a total of six courses to fulfill the requirements of this certificate.
 For more information, see the CSR certificate page or contact Tricia Olsen.

 Customize your concentration with the guidance and approval of the Program Director and advising staff.

-The challenge-driven education model is powered by a Personal Growth Agenda consisting of continuous performance analysis and individualized coaching.
+The challenge-driven education model is supported by Peak Leadership programming, consisting of continuous performance analysis, leadership training and individualized coaching.

-Through your Personal Growth Agenda, you enter each of the four core challenges with a customized development plan.
+With your personal coach, you enter each of the four core challenges with a customized development plan.
 It’s a map of what to concentrate on, how to do so and where to get help.
 Throughout the challenges, there are check-ins.
 If you are having trouble, we work on it with you.
 If you’ve nailed something and are ready to up your game, we help you do that.
 It makes your development deep and exponential.